yuo-ki/interview-code-test/task2/README.md

 3. Call the `sort` command for sorting
 4. Call the `uniq` command for deduplication
 5. Call the `uniq -c` command for deduplication and counting, then add the number of occurrences of each unique line before the line.
-6. Call the `awk '{print $2, $1}'` command.
-Input record of each line is divided into multiple fields.
-Output the second field and the first field, separated by a space.
+6. Call the `awk '{print $1, $2}'` command.
+Output the first field and the second field, separated by a space.
-7. The input processed by the `awk` command is the output of the `uniq -c` command, that is, the data like `count city` is converted to `city count` and then output.
+7. The input processed by the `awk` command is the output of the `uniq -c` command, that is, output the data like `count city` format.
 8. After running the command `bash distinctAndCountChineseCities.sh`, the result file `distinct_and_count_chinese_cities.txt` is obtained.